Our Mistakes

 How we fell short: In early 2015, we discovered some errors in our cost-effectiveness analysis of DMI.
 See this blog post for details.

-Steps we have taken to improve: Going forward, we plan to improve the general transparency and clarity of our cost-effectiveness models, and explicitly prioritize work on cost-effectiveness throughout our research process.
+How we addressed our mistake: We improved the general transparency and clarity of our cost-effectiveness models, and explicitly prioritized work on cost-effectiveness throughout our research process.
 See this section of our 2015 annual review for more.

-Steps we have taken to improve: We plan to improve these analyses by reworking our cost-effectiveness models to improve the general transparency and clarity of the analyses and explicitly prioritizing work on cost-effectiveness throughout our research process.
+How we addressed our mistake: We improved these analyses by reworking our cost-effectiveness models to improve the general transparency and clarity of the analyses and explicitly prioritizing work on cost-effectiveness throughout our research process.

-We are also experimenting with more formal project management to increase the likelihood that we complete all tasks necessary for our year-end recommendations update at the appropriate time.
+We are experimented with more formal project management to increase the likelihood of completing all tasks necessary for our year-end recommendations update at the appropriate time.

 January to December 2014: Completed fewer intervention reports than projected